Georgian Government Punishes TI Georgia Director for Speaking Out Against Anti-NGO Laws

 AI

-Eka Gigauri, the Executive Director of International-Georgia, has recently come under fire from the Anti-Corruption Bureau for her testimony before the Senate Foreign regarding anti-NGO laws.
-The Bureau has labeled Gigauri’s , along with another public movement called Vote for Europe, as “political with declared electoral objectives” due their efforts to mobilize voters.
+Eka Gigauri, the Executive Director of Transparency International-Georgia, has recently come under fire from the Anti-Corruption Bureau for her testimony before the Foreign Relations Committee regarding anti-NGO laws.
+The Bureau has labeled Gigauri’ organization, along with another public movement called Vote for Europe, as “political actors with declared electoral objectives” due their efforts to mobilize voters.

-This decision has been met with criticism from Senators, who have called it “unconscionable” and a form of punishment for Gigauri’s testimony.
-In a joint statement, Senators , Ben Cardin, Jeanne Shaheen, and Pete Ricketts expressed concern over the Bureau’s actions, stating that it proves how autocratic governments are using laws to silence independent voices.
+This decision has been met with criticism from U.S. Senators, who have called it “unconscionable” and form of punishment for Gigauri’s testimony. a joint statement, Senators Jim Risch, Ben Cardin, Jeanne Shaheen, and Pete Ricketts expressed concern over the Bureau’s actions, stating that it proves how autocratic governments are using laws to silence independent voices.

-This targeting of CSOs for their voter mobilization efforts is seen as a threat to and the right to free and elections.
+This targeting of CSOs for their voter mobilization efforts is seen as a threat to democracy and the to free and fair .
 It is important for governments to respect the work of civil society organizations and not use laws to silence their voices.
 The actions of the Anti-Corruption Bureau in Georgia serve as a reminder of the importance of protecting the independence and integrity of CSOs in promoting transparency and accountability in government.

 Read More @ civil.ge